4LT/respawn/README.md

 ## Skill patching

-Entities with keys starting with "easy:", "medium:", or "hard:" will be copied and patched.
+Entities with keys starting with "easy:", "normal:", or "hard:" will be copied and patched.

 E.g. a trigger\_counter with a key/value pair of `"hard:count" "4"` will be
-copied into a new entity with the same keys and values, but with `count` set to 4 and `spawnflags` set appropriately ("Not on easy" and "Not on medium").
+copied into a new entity with the same keys and values, but with `count` set to 4 and `spawnflags` set appropriately ("Not on easy" and "Not on normal").

 # License